-Pathos is the concept of emotions attached to sorrow and requires eudaemonia.

 51. From our mind, we are able to perceive known or unknown thoughts at will.

-52. The origin of those thoughts contemplated are sufficiently conglomerative, in the process of its praxis.
+52. The origin of those thoughts contemplated is sufficiently conglomerative, in the process of its praxis.

 53. I do not doubt the significance of perception in pathos, instead, I merely seek its viability.